tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     );
 ```

-Much like the driver&#8217;s table, this one hold&#8217;s all the teams;
+Much like the driver's table, this one hold's all the teams;

   * Team ID _**FK**_
   * Team name
   * Active Flag

-Just like the driver&#8217;s table, there is no identity column specified for this table as I want to specify my own integer ID&#8217;s for Team_ID which is also the primary key of this table.
+Just like the driver's table, there is no identity column specified for this table as I want to specify my own integer ID's for Team_ID which is also the primary key of this table.

 ```
     CREATE TABLE Driver_Team